cdahlqvist/rankin/drivers/makelogs/README.md

 ## Example Configuration File
 Below is a sample configuration file that shows how the driver can be invoked.

-This example aim to generate an average of 14 bulk **index** requests per second with 500 records each, giving an average indexing rate of 7000 events/second across 10 workers.
-It also generates an average of one **generate** operation per second in order to track how long the data generation takes.
+This example aim to generate an average of 15 bulk **index** requests per second with 1000 records each, giving an average indexing rate of 15000 events/second across 10 workers.

 Each generated event has some standard fields removed and a text field and 2 string fields and 2 integer fields added.
 Both string fields will be populated based on the same list.